ga4gh/pedigree/docs/source/concepts.rst

 #######
-Classes
+Concepts
 #######

-The diagram below shows an overview of the pedigree classes.
-Lines between classes indicate composition.
+The diagram below shows an overview of the pedigree concepts.
+Lines between concepts indicate composition.

 .. figure:: images/classes.png
-   :alt: Overview of classes
+   :alt: Overview of concepts

 Individual
 ==========

-The subject of a **Pedigree** is represented by an **Individual** class.
-This class intends to represent an individual person or patient who is a member of the pedigree being investigated.
+The **Individual** concept represents an individual person or patient who is a member of the pedigree being investigated.

 .. list-table::
    :header-rows: 1